 Information Advice and Guidance (IAG) is an ongoing part of student support as they progress through KS3, 4 and 5.
 Parents/carers will also receive information regarding curriculum choices and developments at parent consultation evenings and via other school communications.
-Our Careers

-Advisor in school is Mrs Matto.
+Our Careers Advisor in school is Mrs Matto.
 Information and support on careers for students and parents can be found on the school website.
-If parents/carers have any questions about their child's career options, they should contact Mr Connor-Hemming (Deputy Headteacher).
+If parents/carers have any questions about their child's career options, they should contact Mr Connor-Hemming (Deputy Headteacher) or Mr Kennard (Careers Lead).